Crystal Palace, London

 The Story Behind It

 The site was acquired by the London County Council in 1951 and remains a public park.
 The two surviving water towers, designed by Isambard Kingdom Brunel, were demolished in 1941 on the orders of Winston Churchill, who feared they would serve as navigation landmarks for German bombers.
-The sphinxes that once flanked the grand staircase survive, weathered and cracked, still standing in the park.
+The sphinxes that once flanked the grand staircase survive, weathered and cracked, still stand in the park.